 Torcello is a short boat ride from the island of Burano on Vaporetto line 9 that runs between the two islands every half hour from 8:00 until 20:30.
 If you plan to visit both islands, it's best to buy an island transportation pass when you leave from Fondamente Nove.

-Where to Eat or Stay on Torcello
+Where to Eat or Stay

 Visitors can eat lunch or stay in the upscale and historic Locanda Cipriani, a unique place to stay after the visitors have gone for the day.
 It was here in 1948 that Ernest Hemingway wrote part of his novel, Across the River and Through the Trees, and the hotel has hosted many other famous guests.
 Another place to stay is Bed and Breakfast Ca' Torcello.